Radamel Falcao: 2017–2023: All-time top goalscorer, first World Cup and 2019 Copa América

-2018–present: First World Cup, 2019 Copa América

 Having missed the previous World Cup due to injury, Falcao made his World Cup debut against Japan on 19 June, in Colombia's first group game of the 2018 World Cup, with Colombia losing 1–2.
 On 24 June, Falcao scored his first World Cup goal in Colombia's 3–0 win over Poland.
 After his goal, Falcao left the field to a standing ovation, and Colombia's manager, José Pékerman, stated after the game: "I think (Falcao's goal) is one of the greatest joys that we received tonight.
 He is a symbol of the national team, a symbol of Colombian football."
 Following a 1–1 draw with England in the round of 16, although Falcao converted his penalty in the shoot-out, Colombia lost 4–3.

 On 30 May 2019, Falcao was included in the 23-man final Colombia squad for the 2019 Copa América.
 He had a poor tournament overall, with no goals or assists to his name, and didn't play the full 90 minutes in any of his matches.
 Colombia eventually lost 5–4 on penalties to Chile in the quarter-finals.

 On 24 September 2022, he played his 100th match with Colombia in a friendly match against Guatemala.